-What is the Difference Between Progressive Die and Transfer Die
+Difference Between Progressive Die Stamping and Transfer Die Stamping

-In stamping production, progressive dies and transfer dies are two typical processing methods.
-Both can achieve automation, but they focus on different aspects.
+In metal stamping, progressive die stamping and transfer die stamping are two typical production lines.
+They focus on different aspects.
 Understanding their differences helps in selecting the right processing method and improving efficiency.
-Now, let' s explore them together.
+Now, let's explore them together.

 Processing Principle